Olvera Street: Events

+The Olvera Street Merchants Association Foundation (OSMAF) has organized a wide range of free year round programming of activities and traditional events for over 80 years including: Three Kings Celebrations, Blessing of the Animals, Muertos Artwalk, Dia de los Muertos, and Las Posadas.

 Blessing of the Animals event

 The Blessing of the Animals at Olvera Street, an event dating to 1930, is held every Sábado de Gloria (Holy Saturday, the Saturday before Easter).
 The event was originally held in conjunction with the Feast Day of Saint Anthony of the Desert, but it was changed to take advantage of better weather.
 The original procession has grown into an all-day event with vendors, performers, and a procession where participants bring their animals to be blessed by religious authorities and others.

 The event is held near the Biscailuz Building and is represented by a mural on its exterior, The Blessing of the Animals, by Leo Politi.
 The event is also the subject of a book by the same name.